 7. Repetition of Classes: It is the stated academic policy of the college that students may repeat certain classes and receive credit. .
 However, for the determination of Title IV fund eligibility, repeat units are not allowed nor counted unless approved in advance by the SFASO.

-8 Incremental Review: All financial aid recipients’ academic progress will be evaluated at least once per year to ensure they are meeting academic satisfactory progress.
+8 Incremental Review: All financial aid recipients’ academic progress will be evaluated at the end of each semester to ensure they are meeting academic satisfactory progress.
 Students with prior satisfactory academic progress problems may have their eligibility evaluated more often to assure academic success and eligibility.
 Summer Financial Aid - Summer terms are included in the evaluation of Satisfactory Academic Progress standards

 Why is it important to know about Satisfactory Academic Progress?